What's weighing on students

 Is this an exit survey?
 It feels grim to ask why students might leave.

 No, and it's deliberately not framed that way to students.
-They see a supportive "what's weighing on you most right now?" after a hard week, with a path to help.
-Never "why are you leaving".
-Same evidence base as the exit literature, a much kinder frame.
+They see a supportive "what's weighing on you most right now?" after a hard week, with a path to help, never "why are you leaving".
+It draws on the same evidence base as the exit literature with a much kinder frame.

 Can I see which student named a particular reason?